rpi-mercerxlab/BeyondGPA/docs/API-Specs/V1/User-Profile.md

 ### View User's Profile GET `/api/v1/user/[user_id]`

 Gets all information about the user's profile.
 Will return 404 if the specified user's profile is private and the caller is not the owner of the profile.
+If the caller is the owner of the profile, and the profile does not exist yet, a new empty profile will be created with as much information filled in as possible.

 #### Request